team-work-tools/team-work-telegram-bot/docs/configuration/sprint.md

     {subtasks}
     ```

+    - `{scenario_description}`:
-    - `scenario_description` - a brief description of the scenario plus some necessary details.
+      - a brief description of the scenario.
+      - some scenario details that will be used when documenting the scenario.
-    - `subtasks` - a single-level checkbox list of descriptions of subtasks that should be completed to describe the scenario in a `Scenario file`.
+    - `{subtasks}` - a single-level checklist of subtask descriptions.
+      - These subtasks should be completed to implement the scenario.
+      - These subtasks are preliminary and will be updated later.
+      - Example:

+        ```text
+        - [ ] Add a scenario file
+        - [ ] Add xstate diagram files
-      - E.g., "- [ ] choose the format of a scenario model"
+        - [ ] Link diagram files in the scenario file
+        - [ ] Update the database schema
+        - [ ] Choose command name
+        - ...
+        ```

   - Assign labels to this issue:
     - `Scenario`
     - `Architecture`